Formula One drivers from Argentina

 There have been 26 Formula One drivers from Argentina including one World Drivers' Champion.
 Juan Manuel Fangio, who is regarded as one of the greatest drivers of all time, won the title five times in the first eight seasons of the championship and was twice a runner-up.

 World champions and race winners

 Juan Manuel Fangio is the only Drivers' Champion from Argentina winning the title five times in the 1950s.
 Two other Argentine drivers have won a championship race: José Froilán González and Carlos Reutemann.
 23 other Argentine drivers have driven F1 cars at race weekends, with many of them only racing once and failing to finish a single race.

 Current drivers

-Franco Colapinto is set to compete for Alpine from the 2025 Emilia Romagna Grand Prix, replacing Jack Doohan.
+Franco Colapinto competes for Alpine since the 2025 Emilia Romagna Grand Prix, replacing Jack Doohan.
 He made his debut with Williams Racing, replacing American Logan Sargeant part way through the 2024 Formula One World Championship.